-To admire the stunning USS Spiegel Grove, you’ll descend roughly 60 to 70 feet into the water.
+You’ll descend roughly 60 to 70 feet into the water to admire the stunning USS Spiegel Grove.
 Besides exploring the ship, you’ll also get to see groupers, barracudas, and even schools of minnows.
-However, due to strong currents, this wreck dive should only be tackled by experienced divers.
+However, due to strong currents, experienced divers should only dive this wreck dive.

-The Everglades is also home to a variety of birds, fish, mammals, and reptiles.
+The Everglades is also home to various birds, fish, mammals, and reptiles.
 There are over 35 species of threatened animals living in the park, including the Florida panther, West Indian manatee, and the American crocodile.
 Although these animals are hard to spot, the Everglades is still an excellent destination for wildlife watching.

 You can also spend the day in the Everglades hiking or cycling through the designated trails.
 Kayaking and canoeing are also great ways to experience the Everglades.
 However, boating, swimming, and jet skis are prohibited in the park.

 - 40001 State Road 9336, Homestead, FL 33034

 4. Sunset Dinner at Sol by the Sea

 Nothing says relaxation like fresh seafood, tropical cocktails, and panoramic sunset views.
 Located on the dock-side pier, the Sol by the Sea restaurant is the perfect setting for a romantic dinner with some of the best sunset views in Florida.
 If you ask us, it is one of the best restaurants in Key Largo.